- Chronic Care

 High cholesterol is caused by many factors.
 Genetics, lifestyle choices, and health conditions can all contribute to high cholesterol.

-Unhealthy diet: A diet high in saturated and trans fats can lead to high cholesterol.
+• Unhealthy diet: A diet high in saturated and trans fats can lead to high cholesterol.
 Saturated fats are found in animal products such as red meat, butter, and cheese.
 Trans fats are found in processed foods such as crackers, cookies, and margarine.
+Dietary cholesterol, like that found in eggs, is generally no longer considered harmful.

-Lack of exercise: Physical inactivity can lead to high cholesterol.
-A sedentary lifestyle combined with an unhealthy diet can be a recipe for disaster.
+• Lack of exercise: Physical inactivity can lead to high bad cholesterol (LDL) as well as low good cholesterol (HDL).
+Exercise is, in fact, the best way to increase your HDL.
+A sedentary lifestyle combined with an unhealthy diet, on the other hand, can be a recipe for disaster.

-Smoking: Smoking damages the lining of your arteries, leading to plaque buildup and high cholesterol.
+• Smoking: Smoking damages and hardens the lining of your arteries, leading to a much higher chance of cholesterol-induced plaque buildup (atherosclerosis).

 Symptoms of high cholesterol

-Often, high cholesterol doesn't cause symptoms.
-But that's why it's important to get your cholesterol checked regularly.
+Often, high cholesterol doesn't cause symptoms, so it's important to get your cholesterol checked regularly.
 If you have high cholesterol, you may eventually develop hardening of the arteries (atherosclerosis).
 This condition can lead to heart disease, heart attack, or stroke.

 How to treat high cholesterol